 Common causes of injuries in supermarkets and grocery stores include:

-- Lacerations (cuts) from damaged grocery carts
+- Damaged grocery carts

-- Slippery floors from leaks at produce and refrigerated sections
+- Slippery floors from leaks and spills

 - Faulty entrance and exit doors